Hollywood (1923 film)

 Hollywood is a 1923 American silent comedy film directed by James Cruze, co-written by Frank Condon and Thomas J. Geraghty, and released by Paramount Pictures.
 The film is a lengthier feature follow-up to Paramount's own short film exposé of itself, A Trip to Paramountown from 1922.

 The film has become famous as having featured cameos of more than fifty famous Hollywood stars.
 However, the film is now considered a lost film.

 Plot

-Angela Whitaker (Hope Drown) is a young unknown who comes to Hollywood to become an actress, and brings her grandfather, Joel Whitaker (Luke Cosgrave).
-At the end of the first day, she has not found work, but her grandfather has.
+Angela Whitaker is a young unknown who comes to Hollywood to become an actress, and brings her grandfather, Joel Whitaker.
+At the end of the first day, she has not found work, but her grandfather has found work.